paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-006-infrastructure-finance.md

   (C) reduce the contribution of Federal grant assistance for the project.

-(10) **Project readiness.—** — To be eligible for assistance under this chapter, the applicant shall demonstrate a reasonable expectation that the contracting process for construction of the project can commence by not later than 90 days after the date on which a Federal credit instrument is obligated for the project under this chapter.
+(10) **Project readiness.—**

+  (A) *In general.—* — Except as provided in subparagraph (B), to be eligible for assistance under the TIFIA program, the applicant shall demonstrate a reasonable expectation that the contracting process for construction of the project can commence by no later than 90 days after the date on which a Federal credit instrument is obligated for the project under the TIFIA program.

+  (B) *Rural projects fund.—* — In the case of a project capitalizing a rural projects fund, the State infrastructure bank shall demonstrate, not later than 2 years after the date on which a secured loan is obligated for the project under the TIFIA program, that the bank has executed a loan agreement with a borrower for a rural infrastructure project in accordance with section 610.
+After the demonstration is made, the bank may draw upon the secured loan.
+At the end of the 2-year period, to the extent the bank has not used the loan commitment, the Secretary may extend the term of the loan or withdraw the loan commitment.

 **(b) Selection Among Eligible Projects.—**

 (1) **Establishment.—** — The Secretary shall establish a rolling application process under which projects that are eligible to receive credit assistance under subsection (a) shall receive credit assistance on terms acceptable to the Secretary, if adequate funds are available to cover the subsidy costs associated with the Federal credit instrument.

+(2) **Master credit agreements.—**

+  (A) *Program of related projects.—* — The Secretary may enter into a master credit agreement for a program of related projects secured by a common security pledge on terms acceptable to the Secretary.

-(2) **Adequate funding not available.—** — If the Secretary fully obligates funding to eligible projects in a fiscal year, and adequate funding is not available to fund a credit instrument, a project sponsor of an eligible project may elect to enter into a master credit agreement and wait until the earlier of—
+  (B) *Adequate funding not available.—* — If the Secretary fully obligates funding to eligible projects for a fiscal year and adequate funding is not available to fund a credit instrument, a project sponsor of an eligible project may elect to enter into a master credit agreement and wait to execute a credit instrument until the fiscal year for which additional funds are available to receive credit assistance.

-  (A) the following fiscal year; and

-  (B) the fiscal year during which additional funds are available to receive credit assistance.

 (3) **Preliminary rating opinion letter.—** — The Secretary shall require each project applicant to provide a preliminary rating opinion letter from at least 1 rating agency—